-35) For release points to count, boats must be dockside by the weigh-in deadline and submit a Daily Catch report by 8:30 PM at the weigh station.
-Additionally, a photo can be taken of the completed release report and emailed to firstname.lastname@example.org and a copy emailed to email@example.com.
+35) For release points to count, boats must be dockside (unless you are in the queue past ICW marker 109) by the weigh-in deadline and submit the Billfish Daily Catch report by 8:30 PM at the weigh station.
+Additionally, a photo can be taken of the completed catch report and emailed to firstname.lastname@example.org and a copy emailed to email@example.com.
 If you do not submit a catch report by 8:30 PM, your fish will be disqualified.
 No exceptions.

 36) Video evidence: Time stamped video evidence of a release is mandatory and will be used by tournament officials to verify billfish species, catch and release times.
 All video evidence must be submitted by 8:30 p.m. on the day of fishing.

 37) Videos may be submitted via Reel Time Apps or email.
 Additionally, SD cards may be hand delivered to Courtney Bowden at the weigh station on Dock Road.
 No video = no points!